 Personality disorders are diagnosed based on a psychological evaluation.
 The health care provider will consider how long and how severe the person's symptoms are.

-At first, people with these disorders usually do not seek treatment on their own.
+At first, people with these disorders usually don't seek treatment on their own.
+This is because they feel the disorder is part of themselves.
 They tend to seek help once their behavior has caused severe problems in their relationships or work.
-They may also seek help when they are struggling with another mental health problem, such as a mood or substance abuse disorder.
+They may also seek help when they are struggling with another mental health problem, such as a mood or substance use disorder.

 Although personality disorders take time to treat, certain forms of talk therapy are helpful.
 In some cases, medicines are a useful addition.